Cerenaut/pagi/documentation/style-guide/README.md

 - PyCharm: No easy plugin available due to PyCharm's default linting.
 Follow these [instructions](https://pylint.readthedocs.io/en/latest/user_guide/ide-integration.html#pylint-in-pycharm) from the Pylint documentation to integrate with pylint

+## Pre-commmit Hooks
+We use the `pre-commit` package alongside the config file `.pre-commit-config.yaml` to enforce styling rules on newly committed code.
+The package should be installed automatically as a dependencing when you first install `pagi`.
+You then need to run `pre-commit install` to install the hooks in your local Git repository.

 ### Command-line Usage
 You can also use `pylint` using the command-line, instead of integrating with your editor/IDE of choice.

 ```
 # Run pylint on files in the all directories within the project
 pylint **/*.py

+# Run pylint on a specific Python module (must contain __init__.py)
+pylint parent_module/child_module

 # Optionally pass a custom rcfile
 pylint --rcfile=/path/to/pylintrc **/*.py